rockstor/rockstor-doc/faq.rst

 Rockstor is your personal cloud storage and unlike public cloud storage services, all of your data resides on your appliance.
-In other words, you have complete control and ownership of your data and you can store lot's of it at very low cost.
+In other words, you have complete control and ownership of your data and you can store lots of it at very low cost.
 We are working towards compatibility and interoperability with some Cloud Storage solutions.
 However, Rockstor is not a simple replacement and doesn't come with comparable user interfaces.